Large deviations for marked sparse random graphs with applications to interacting diffusions

+Let $\bar{\mathcal{G}}_{*}$ denote the space of (connected and locally finite) rooted marked graphs with mark spaces $(\Theta, \Xi)$ up to isomorphism.
 We often identify classes with representative elements without further mention to this.
 Furthermore, we write $\bar{\mathcal{T}}_* \subset \bar{\mathcal{G}}_{*}$ for the space of (connected and locally finite) rooted marked trees up to isomorphism.
 Also, let $\bar{\mathcal{G}}^{h}_{*}$ denote the set of rooted marked connected and locally finite graphs with depth at most $h$, meaning that all vertices are within distance $h$ from the root.
 We write $\mathcal{G}_{*}$ for the space of connected locally finite rooted graphs (without marks).
 There exists a natural projection $\pi_g: \bar{\mathcal{G}}_{*} \to \mathcal{G}_{*}$ that associates to each marked graph $\bar G$ its graph component $\pi_g(\bar G)$.

 Finally, let $\mathcal{G}_n$ denote the set of graphs and $\bar{\mathcal{G}_n}$ the set of marked graphs with vertex set $[n]$ (notice that these sets include graphs that are not connected).